yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 Url Generation
 ------------------------
-Used by the `AbstractCrudTestCase`, is an url generation trait which helps to generate the specific of the EasyAdmin urls.
+Used by the :code:`AbstractCrudTestCase`, :code:`CrudTestUrlGeneration` is an url generation trait which helps to generate the specific of the EasyAdmin urls.

 .. note::